Anti-corruption compliance policy Afriflora Sher

 In addition, once a third party is engaged, Afriflora Personnel who deal with third parties must always be aware of potential red flags.
 Red flags are certain actions or facts which should alert a company that there is a high possibility of improper conduct by a third party.
 A red flag does not mean that something illegal has happened, but rather that further investigation is necessary.
 Red flags are highly fact-dependent, but some examples of red flags are:

-If Afriflora Personnel have reason to suspect that a third party is engaging in potentially improper conduct, they shall report the case to our Chief Financial Officer and Group Compliance Officer or our Compliance Officer in Ethiopia, immediately.
+If Afriflora Personnel have reason to suspect that a third party is engaging in potentially improper conduct, they shall report the case to our Finance Director and Group Compliance Officer or our Compliance Officer in Ethiopia, immediately.
 Afriflora shall conduct an investigation and stop further payments to the third party if the Afriflora’s suspicions are verified through the investigation.